GAS85/nextcloud_scripts/README.md

 If you have antivirus installed, then try it.
 Perform `nextcloud.log` analyze and send notification to any user.
 Made to avoid [this Issue](https://github.com/nextcloud/files_antivirus/issues/152).

+### nextcloud-duplicates-tagger.sh

+This script will search all duplicates in user folder and tag them with corresponding tag.
+Configuration:

+`tagName=duplicate` Tag Name to set on duplicates.
+Should be exist in system (at least 1 file being tagged with this tag)

+`NextcloudURL="https://yourFQDN/nextcloud"` Nextcloud URL to perform API calls

+`User="user"` Username

+`password="xxxxx-xxxxx-xxxxxx" #Password, please create application password under `...index.php/settings/user/security`

+`LogLvL=Info` Log Level could be: none|Info

+`NextCloudPath=/var/www/nextcloud` Path to nextcloud Folder.
+Data folder will be retrieved automatically from the config file.

 ### nextcloud-file-sync.sh

 Performs External Shares rescan only that will save a lot of time in compare to scan whole nextcloud.
 Basically, it works out from the box.
 Only that you must check you nextcloud path, log path and create a log file for `php occ` output.